KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

     landmark_pca = pca.fit_transform(landmark_data)
 ```

-The resulting principal components, or "eigenfaces," captured coordinated patterns of facial movement, with the first few components accounting for the majority of variance in facial behavior.
+The resulting principal components captured coordinated patterns of facial movement, with the first few components accounting for the majority of variance in facial behavior.
 Visualization of these components revealed that participants with higher depression scores tended to exhibit reduced facial mobility and less pronounced expressions.

-The analysis of facial action units focused on the distribution and temporal dynamics of muscle activations.
-Violin plots and correlation heatmaps were used to characterize the intensity and co-activation patterns of AUs, revealing that certain combinations of muscle movements were strongly associated with depressive states.
+The analysis of facial action units focused on the role of muscle activations.
 Notably, the temporal correlation between specific AUs provided valuable insights into the dynamics of emotional expression, with depressed individuals often displaying less synchronized and less variable facial activity.

-Head pose analysis further enriched the behavioral profile by examining rotational and translational movements.
+Head pose analysis continued by examining rotational and translational movements.
 Statistical and spectral analyses of head motion revealed that participants with higher depression severity exhibited reduced movement frequency and amplitude, consistent with the psychomotor slowing observed in clinical populations.

 ### Cross-Modal and Temporal Analysis